tpcarlson/synth-diy/vcadsr/README.md

 ##### Other resources

 - [Assembly instructions](ASSEMBLY.md)
-- [Interactive BOM](ibom.html) - This includes pre-soldered SMT parts as well as the through-hole parts
+- [Interactive BOM](ibom.html) - This includes pre-soldered SMT parts as well as the through-hole parts.
+To use this, save the 'raw' view to your computer and open it in a web browser

 ![](images/vcadsr.png)